Gowtham153/Object_Detection_YOLOV4/README.md

 ```
 The training performance is not fully reproduced yet, so I recommended to use Alex's [Darknet](https://github.com/AlexeyAB/darknet) to train your own data, then convert the .weights to tensorflow or tflite.

-<strong>Use this video to train your own model easily in Google Colab: https://www.youtube.com/watch?v=mmj3nxGT2YQ </strong>